dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 <div class="tip"><p><strong>Fun fact:</strong> Initially C# was developed under the name &quot;Cool&quot; which stood for <strong>C</strong>-like <strong>O</strong>bject <strong>O</strong>riented <strong>L</strong>anguage but then was renamed to C# for trademark reasons.</p></div>

-A few years after .NET's initial release Microsoft Research developed a completely new language called F#.
+A few years after .NET's initial release Microsoft Research and [Don Syme](https://twitter.com/dsyme) developed a completely new language called F#.
 Unlike C# and VB.NET "F-Sharp" was designed as a functional first multi paradigm language which took a lot of inspiration from Ocaml, Erlang, Python, Haskell and Scala at the time.
 For many years F# has been the leading source of inspiration for new features in C# and was the first .NET language to introduce features such as Linq, Async and pretty much all of the new features starting from C# 7 and onwards.
 It was also the first language to go open source before all of .NET became public.

 All three programming languages are [statically typed languages](https://en.wikipedia.org/wiki/Type_system#Static_and_dynamic_type_checking_in_practice) which means that the compiler will provide type safety checks during development and compilation.
-Those type safety checks can prevent many hard to catch runtime errors which could occur otherwise.
+Those type safety checks can prevent many hard to catch runtime errors which could otherwise occur.

 The opposite to a statically typed language is a dynamic one.
 Famous examples of dynamic languages are Python or JavaScript.
-For example, in C# one cannot accidentally assign a string value to a float variable but in JavaScript this would be perfectly fine.
+For example, in C# one cannot accidentally assign a string value to a float variable but in JavaScript this would be totally fine.

 <div class="tip"><p><strong>Note:</strong> C# has the <code>dynamic</code> keyword which allows a developer to introduce dynamic behaviour into the language, but it remains an extremely rarely used feature which has been mostly reserved to excpeptional cases where interop with other systems is required.</p></div>